MartinKuhne/CodeInterview/InterviewPractice/MailboxService.md

 ## Question 1

-The referrer itself is a service that needs to support CRUD for key/value pairs of UserName,Host.
+The referrer itself is a service that needs to support CRUD for key/value pairs of `UserName,Host`.
 The moving parts are a REST API and serialization to disk to persist the data.
 Lookups are much more frequent than updates.
 The per-user data is of limited size, so an in-memory hash table would be convenient.
 If the data does not fit in memory, have a two-stage lookup where the first stage redirects all users starting with 'a' to a certain server, or use another hash for that.